Part 2: Guidance on completing the application for ethics approval

 - Has the needed preliminary research been done, for example with non-human subjects or with human participants who have a higher capacity to consent for themselves?

-What will be expected of the participants in the project?
+What will be expected of the subjects in the project?

 A research project can only be justified ethically if it has the potential to achieve its objectives.
 The REB therefore must be satisfied that the project has the potential to achieve the desired objectives.
 Issues that will need to be addressed in many projects include: